mashable/livefyre/README.md

 you may do it any other way you please, too.
 Livefyre will substitute the string "{id}" for the user ID it wants data for.

     Livefyre::Domain.new.set_pull_url "http://your.domain.com/livefyre/{id}/pull"

+You may want to invoke user updates when you save the user record.

+    def update
+      # ... user record updates here!
+      Livefyre::User.new( user._id ).refresh
+    end

+Or you can have the gem do it automatically from the model:

+    class User < ActiveRecord::Base
+      # ...

+      livefyre_user :update_on => [:email, :display_name]
+    end

+You can even have the gem do your ping updated asynchronously with Resque

+    class User < ActiveRecord::Base
+      # ...

+      livefyre_user :update_on => [:email, :display_name], :defer => true
+    end

+This will enqueue a ping-to-pull job in the "livefyre" queue.
+Make sure you have a worker running that'll handle that queue!

 ### View integration